Mechanical-Advantage/RomiTraining/Lesson13-DrivetrainRebuild.md

     * Right click on the "subsystems" folder in VSCode and click "Create a new class/command".
 Choose "Subsystem (New)" and name it "Drivetrain" (capitalization matters here).

 4. Let's start writing the class!
 You may notice that there are a few errors in the Romi project now.
 This is because the old methods on the drivetrain are missing.
 The new version will contain a subset of methods from the old class, listed below.
-Before writing any implementations, declare each of these functions exactly as they appear below:
+Before writing any implementations, declare each of these methods exactly as they appear below:

 ```java
 public void arcadeDrive(double xaxisSpeed, double zaxisRotate) {}